icameron/nxicy-nx-plugins/packages/python-lambda/README.md

 ## Creating Applications

 To add a new application, use the following command.
-Note that this will also create a basic GET Lambda function:
+Note that this will also create a basic GET Lambda handler:

 ```
 nx g @nxicy/python-lambda:application my-python-lambda-app

 ```

-# Generating Functions
+# Generating Handlers

-Generate functions using the command:
+Generate a handler using the command:

 ```
-nx g @nxicy/python-lambda:function --project my-python-lambda-app --name my-python-lambda-function
+nx g @nxicy/python-lambda:handler --project my-python-lambda-app --name my-python-lambda-handler

 ```

 # Creating Libraries
-Python Lambda Package Libraries are Python packages folders that are added to the functions zip file.
+Python Lambda Package Libraries are Python packages folders that are added to the handler zip file.
 Note that a "python" folder is created in the workspace's "libs" directory to house these libraries.

 A Package Library can be created with: